HPS906 - Clinical Placement and Case Analysis 1

 Trimester 2: Burwood (Melbourne)

-Upon completion of this unit, students will have received suitable knowledge and training in professional skills necessary for subsequent placements.
+Upon completion of this unit, students will have received sound knowledge and training in professional practice which will support development in subsequent placements.

 Assessment task 1: Attendance at placement for 8 days plus pre-clinical workshops